NextGenSec-Github/DevSecOps/Container Security/Image Hardening/Step 1: Choose a Minimal Base Image.md

 - **Community Support**: Choose an image with an active community and regular updates to ensure ongoing support and security patches.
 - **Compatibility**: Ensure compatibility with your application dependencies and runtime environment.

+## Conclusion
+Choosing a minimal base image is a crucial step in container image hardening.
+By selecting a minimal base image like Alpine Linux or BusyBox, you can reduce the attack surface and enhance the security of your containerized applications.